ibm-cloud-docs/discovery-data/query-concepts.md

 The queries you write will vary by collection, because all collections contain unique content.
 {: tip}

-When you create a query or filter, ({site.data.keyword.discovery-data_short}} looks at each result and tries to match the paths you have defined.
+When you create a query or filter, {{site.data.keyword.discovery-data_short}} looks at each result and tries to match the paths you have defined.
 When matches occur, they are added to the results set.
 When creating a query, you can be as vague or as specific as you want.
 The more specific the query, the more targeted the results.

 ## The Discovery data schema
 {: #discovery-schema}